andrewcbuensalida/typescript-node-project/README.md

   - Install Docker desktop. https://www.docker.com/products/docker-desktop and make sure it's running
   - to use my Postgres container that has empty tables initialized:
     - Pull then run in one step with
-      - `docker run -d --name pokemon-postgres-container -e POSTGRES_USER=your_username -e POSTGRES_PASSWORD=your_password -p 5433:5432 andrewcbuensalida/pokemon-postgres-image:latest`
+      - `docker run -d --name pokemon-postgres-container -e POSTGRES_USER=yourusername -e POSTGRES_PASSWORD=yourpassword -p 5433:5432 andrewcbuensalida/pokemon-postgres-image:latest`
   - Alternatively, to use a Postgres container that you have to manually initialize the tables

     - Have a generic PostreSQL container running:
-      - `docker run --name pokemon-postgres-container -e POSTGRES_PASSWORD=your_password -e POSTGRES_USER=your_username -p 5433:5432 -d postgres`
+      - `docker run --name pokemon-postgres-container -e POSTGRES_PASSWORD=yourpassword -e POSTGRES_USER=yourusername -p 5433:5432 -d postgres`
       - --name is container name. -p is port mapping. --rm will delete container when done.
     - Install ts-node
       - `npm i ts-node --global`